impactorbitco/handbook-main/content/ims/policies/information-security/Password Management Policy.md

 This policy is designed to:

 - Ensure strong, secure password practices are consistently followed.
-- Protect Green Orbit Digital’s digital assets, systems, and sensitive information.
+- Protect Impact Orbit Creative Group’s digital assets, systems, and sensitive information.
 - Establish clear guidelines for generating, managing, storing, and sharing passwords.
 - Promote secure behaviours that mitigate the risk of password-related breaches.

 ## 3. Scope

-This policy applies to all employees, contractors, consultants, and third parties who access Green Orbit Digital’s systems, networks, and data—whether using company-issued or personal devices for work purposes.
+This policy applies to all employees, contractors, consultants, and third parties who access Impact Orbit Creative Group’s systems, networks, and data—whether using company-issued or personal devices for work purposes.

 ## 4. Understanding the Importance of Password Security